'Shock and horror': Disbelief blankets London after Parliament attack

 "We saw loads of people ducking down," George Nuth, 21, who was walking toward nearby Westminster Abbey at the time of the attack, told NBC News.
 "It must've been a tour group, around 20 or 30 people, and police or security were telling people to run.
 A policeman said to us: 'Stop dawdling if you don't want to get shot.'"

-Three people were killed and at least 20 others were injured before the assailant was himself shot and killed.
+Four people were killed and approximately 40 others were injured before the assailant was himself shot and killed, police said.

 Members of Parliament, or MPs, were locked inside the House of Commons as police secured the scene.
 Tourists were trapped on the London Eye, the enormous celebratory Ferris wheel on the nearby South Bank of the River Thames.
 Authorities raced to fish a seriously injured woman out the Thames, into which she had fallen from Westminster Bridge.